satishweb/squid-ssl-proxy/README.md

 # Squid SSL Proxy with SSLBump ![Logo](images/squid-logo.png) [Works on Raspberry Pi]
-Container image for Squid SSL proxy server with SSL Bump eabled.
+Container image for Squid SSL proxy server with SSL Bump enabled.
 SSLBump (Squid-in-the-middle) does the decryption and encryption of straight CONNECT and transparently redirected SSL traffic, using configurable CA certificates.

 ## :x: WARNING :x:
-Use this Squid SSL Proxy with SSLBump only with the user consent.
+Use this Squid SSL Proxy with SSLBump only with the user's consent.
 [Legal Warning](#legal-warning)

 ## Requirements
 1. Docker Compose